kubernetes-sigs/kubespray/docs/nodes.md

 ### 1) Remove old etcd members from the cluster runtime

 Acquire a shell prompt into one of the etcd containers and use etcdctl to remove the old member.
-Use a etcd master that will not be removed for that.
+Use a etcd controlplane that will not be removed for that.

 ```sh
 # list all members